Mapping Atlassian’s Open, No-Bullshit Workplace Culture

 Would you give a new hire a paid vacation before they actually join your company?
 That’s precisely one of the many exciting norms that Atlassian has.

 Holiday before you start: In many organizations, you must wait 6 or 12 months to receive certain benefits.
 Why wait to show your employees that you value them?

 Atlassian offers paid time off for employees to devote to fun, volunteering, and personal development.
 However, the company has taken trust to a new level.

 Atlassian tells new hires, “You are hired, but first take a vacation.”
 It provides a travel voucher for a “Holiday before you start” to all new employees.

-The rule sends a clear message: the company trusts every employee regardless of their tenure.
+The rule sends a clear message: the company trusts every employee, regardless of their tenure.

 20% exploration and discovery time: This could be one day per week or 20 percent of one’s work commitment.
-Some teams have changed this tackle more complex problems–instead, they allocate an entire week to innovation, once a month.
+Some teams have changed this to tackle more complex problems–instead, they allocate an entire week to innovation, once a month.

 Role of team leaders: They should both inspire and mentor their teams–they should amplify their people.
 Team leaders set the vision and direction.

-Balanced rhythm and cadence: The goal is to avoid the “pigeon boss” effect -managers who promote autonomy but then get nervous because they don’t know what people are doing.
+Balanced rhythm and cadence: The goal is to avoid the “pigeon boss” effect; managers who promote autonomy but then get nervous because they don’t know what people are doing.
 Atlassian expects team leaders to find a middle-ground between laissez-faire and micromanagement.

 Momentum, not perfect decisions, leads to success: Atlassian’s approach is to make sound decisions without losing momentum on a project.